 There are a variety of tools and features to help users navigate the map, including:

-- Print - Once zoomed in to a particular area, the user can print out a map displaying the view in the window to include points of interest and route/trail information.
+- Print - Once zoomed in to a particular area, the user can print out a map displaying the view in the window.

 - Search - The map provides the ability to search for an address within Fairfax County allowing the user to quickly find bike routes and trails nearby.